-Ambassadors' Choice: Canon photographers pick their favourite lenses - Amateur Photographer
+Ambassadors’ Choice: Canon photographers pick their favourite lenses - Amateur Photographer

 ‘They come during polar night, where there’s no sun above the horizon, making the light and the weather conditions challenging.
 The Canon EF 70-200mm f/2.8L IS II USM is my favourite lens for photographing the humpback whales during this period because of its robustness, large aperture and accurate focus during low-light conditions.
 This zoom lens always delivers, even in the most challenging conditions!’

-To sign up to the Canon Europe newsletter, and read more about the Canon L-series lenses that world-leading photographers are using, simply visit www.canon.co.uk/pro/stories
+To sign up to the Canon Europe newsletter, and read more about the Canon L-series lenses that world-leading photographers are using, simply visit canon.co.uk/pro/stories/l-series-lenses-facts/